wouterds/100BTC-challenge/README.md

-# 1 - 100 Bitcoin Challenge
+# Bitcoin Challenge

 Simple challenge: start off with 1 BTC and trade your way up to 100 BTC.
-Obviously you don't need to per se start with 1 Bitcoin and go to 100, [it's configurable](#configuration), whatever you like.
+Obviously you don't need to per se start with 1 Bitcoin and go to 100, [it's configurable](#configuration).
+Whatever you like, I'm trying to go from 0.1 to 1 for example.
 This repo keeps track of your wallet balance and Bitmex balance combined over time to help you keep track & visualize progress.

 ![Screenshot](resources/images/screenshot.jpg?raw=true)